 Studies have shown that the trick to getting a good night's sleep might be in your supper - here are the top 7 foods that will help you get the shut-eye you deserve

-In an ideal world experts suggest that adults need between eight to nine hours of sleep for a peak daily performance.
+In an ideal world experts suggest that adults need between eight to nine hours of sleep for peak daily performance.
 However, statistics gathered from the Great British Sleep Survey suggest as many as 51.3 per cent of us struggle to nod off, with most only managing to clock in around 6 hours each night.
 Interestingly, the study also found that women are three times more likely than men to suffer – with 75 per cent of women reporting problems, compared to just 25 per cent of men.

 And it’s not just the Monday morning drowsiness that you have to worry about when a night of tossing and turning strikes.
 A constant lack of sleep can lead to a whole host of serious health and mental problems ranging from diabetes and obesity to memory loss and even depression.

 Now we’re all accustomed to the typical solutions designed to act as sleep saviours - relaxing aromatherapy baths, a digital device detox or introducing a regimented sleep pattern.
 However, it’s come to our attention that getting a night of peace and quiet could be solved by a bit of good grub.
 Indeed, research has shown that there are a number of food and drinks that contain naturally occurring substances that work to give Mr Sandman the helping hand he needs.